Vietnam.vn - Nền tảng quảng bá Việt Nam

 International tourists at Siem Reap-Angkor International Airport.
 Photo: KHMER TIMES

-SAI took three years to complete, formerly known as Siem Reap International Airport and is classified as a 4E airport due to its ability to accommodate large commercial aircraft commonly used on long-haul global routes.
+SAI took three years to complete, formerly known as Siem Reap International Airport and is classified as a 4E airport due to its ability to handle large commercial aircraft commonly used on long-haul global routes.

-Mr. Sok Soken, Minister of Tourism of Cambodia, said that the construction of the airport has helped create jobs both directly and indirectly.
+Mr. Sok Soken, Minister of Tourism of Cambodia said that the construction of the airport has helped create jobs both directly and indirectly.
 The Minister also advocated setting up shops selling local products and artworks at reasonable prices at the airport.

 Source